atricard/empires_revisited/README.md

 __Empires Patch Notes: v0.1.4__
 - Fixed the Cure Vial doing nothing
-- Being cured of sickness now gives a message on turn and adds 7% Motivation back
+- Being cured of sickness now gives a message on turn and adds 7% Morale back
 - Turn locks now work the job correctly on the 1st turn
 - Added Building Shop sounds and messages
 - Added a timed predicate to loading turns-- hopefully halves lag and works